 USA: Stock market capitalization, in dollars

-World Bank definition: Market capitalization (also known as market value) is the share price times the number of shares outstanding (including their several classes) for listed domestic companies.
+Definition: Market capitalization (also known as market value) is the share price times the number of shares outstanding (including their several classes) for listed domestic companies.
 Investment funds, unit trusts, and companies whose only business goal is to hold shares of other listed companies are excluded.
-Data are end of year values converted to U.S. dollars using corresponding year-end foreign exchange rates.
+Data are end of year values.